-Program Goals/ABET Student Outcomes:
+Program Learning Objectives/ABET Student Outcomes:

-• Student Outcome #1: an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics.
-(Problem sets and Exams)
+- Student Outcome #1. an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics (Problem sets and Exams) - Student Outcome #2. an ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors (Problem Sets and Final Project)